 ARENA OF VERONA

 The Arena was built between the 1st century AD and the 3rd century AD.
 It has undergone many restorations since then and now it’s one of the best preserved amphitheaters in Italy.
 The summer is a magical time here, full of concerts, performances, plays, and an amazing traditional opera season.
-It’s become a symbol of the city of Verona.
+The Arena has become a symbol of the city of Verona.

 THE MACERATA SFERISTERIO